 Some of the main types of traditional medicine include:

-Traditional Chinese or Oriental medicine includes aspects like herbal therapy, meditation, exercise, massage, and acupuncture.
+Traditional Chinese or Oriental medicine includes herbal therapy, meditation, exercise, massage, and acupuncture.

 The power of the mind remains an unchartered territory, and many practitioners and patients alike believe in the healing power of mental energy.

 Meditation and hypnosis are two of the most widely accepted forms of healing associated with the mind.